Hanabi-Live/hanabi-live/packages/game/README.md

 # Hanab Live Game Logic

-This package contains the rules for the game.
+This package contains the rules for the game of Hanab.
 These are exported as functions like `isCardTouchedByClue`, `isCardOnChop`, and so on.

 You can see the full list of things that this library provides in the [auto-generated documentation](https://hanabi-live.github.io/hanabi-live/).